 A number of Sainsbury’s colleagues attended the event, including Epsom store colleague Charlie Sonnex, who dedicated one of the three million trees to his great grandfather, who served in the Battle of the Somme.

 "I am proud that Sainsbury's is supporting the Woodland Trust and I will come back and visit my tree in 50 years,” Charlie said.

 Three million trees can do an awful lot, including:

 • Cover the equivalent of roughly 3,000 football pitches or 48,000 tennis courts. • Provide enough space for up to 300 hedgehog territories. • Mitigate more than 750,000 tonnes of carbon dioxide emissions. • Stretch more than 1,700 miles if planted in a line – greater than the distance from London to Moscow.

 A growing partnership

 Our largest corporate partner, Sainsbury’s has raised a staggering £7 million for our work and the relationship has gone from strength to strength.
 Take a look at the special video Sainsbury's has produced to celebrate the three millionth tree:

-We first joined forces back in 2004, with the launch of Woodland Eggs.
+The Trust and Sainsbury's first joined forces back in 2004, with the launch of Woodland Eggs.
 These are laid by hens that are free to roam under the shelter of trees, where they feel safer and produce better quality eggs as a result.